SofaDefrost/SoftRobots/docs/tutorials/Tripod/tripod-tuto.md

 - Connect the simulated robot to the real one.
 - Directly control the angular position of ther real servomotors by actuating the simulated ones.

 It is now time to connect our simulated robot to the real one.
 This requires the addition of two elements.
-The first one,  *SerialPortBridgeGeneric*, is a component that defines how the communication through the USB/Serial port is handled; it is an object of the rootNode.
+The first one, `SerialPortBridgeGeneric`, is a component that defines how the communication through the USB/Serial port is handled; it is an object of the rootNode.
-The second one, *SerialPortController*, is another Controller, reading the angular position of the simulated servomotors (in one of their data field) and sends them via the USB communication cable.
-The angular position of the simulated servomotors is stored in `actuators[i].ServoMotor.angle` in radian, and is transfered to the field `serialport.sentData` of the controller board.
+The second one, `SerialPortController`, is another Controller, reading the angular position of the simulated servomotors (in one of their data field) and sends them via the USB communication cable.
+The angular position of the simulated servomotors is stored in `actuators[i].ServoMotor.angleIn` in radian, and is transfered to the field `serialport.packetOut` of the controller board.
 Because the data are now sent to the real robot, it is necessary to implement a limitation of the possible angular positions to be reached: between 60 and 180 degrees.
 Any angle outside this interval is limited to the interval's extrem value instead.

 The keystrokes implemented are the same as for the previous steps, adding one to start sending data to the robot.